-Alfred Yaghobzadeh was born in a multicultural family of an Armenian father and Assyrian mother in Teheran, Iran.
+Alfred Yaghobzadeh was born in Teheran, Iran, to an Armenian father and Assyrian mother.

 LensCulture presents an in-depth visual report of the intense but short civil uprising in Kiev that toppled the government within a few days — 87 color photographs by award-winning photojournalist Alfred Yaghobzadeh.
 This is the first in a 2-part photo-essay.